auth-global/self-documenting-cryptography/design-documents/seguid.md

 To invent seguids, break apart the concepts embodied in the self-referential sign of the Toronto Recursive History Project, and distill one of those concepts into a Y-like combinator.
 Use the ideas behind "Y in Practical Programs" to weave some Merkle-tree cryptography into this fixpoint.
 Add a generous helping of Programming Language Theory and a smidge of the Theory of Computation, and work and rework these basic ingredients until they form a cohesive and unified whole.
 Finish with a protective glaze of numerology.

-This author has had a long-established intellectual attraction to exploring the outer limits of the mathematics of self-reference.
+This author has long been interested in exploring the outer limits of self-reference.
 This author also has a long personal history of dealing with (or rather, largely failing to deal with) some of the most outrageous and obstinate liars imaginable, at least by the contemporary standards of 2023.
 Developed as a tool for documenting dishonesty, seguids are response to these sorts unfortunate life experiences that are now being experienced by large numbers of people worldwide.

 Of course the most outrageous liars are invariably supported by a network of willfully blind enablers and reluctant witnesses.
 Oftentimes those liars also have one or more enthusaistic accomplices.
 There is no technological solution for observers who are in denial, fatigued, intimidated, complicit and/or corrupt.
 Yet seguids can be used to make some truths more directly knowable, hopefully tilting the social landscape ever so slightly away from pathological lies.